Why Is Physical Health Important In Recovery?

 There are countless different ways to exercise, and you may need to try a few different methods before you find one that you enjoy.

-Once you do, it’s important to stick with it in order to see the physical benefits.
-Starting with as little as 30 minutes a day five times a week is a good approach.
+Once you do, it’s important to stick with it to see the physical benefits.
+Starting with as little as 30 minutes a day, five times a week, is a good approach.

 Other physical fitness activities include hiking, martial arts, or team sports like soccer and basketball.
 Team sports have the added benefit of providing opportunities for new social connections.

-Are Some Exercises Better Than Others During Substance Abuse Treatment?
+Are Some Exercises Better Than Others During Substance Use Disorder Treatment?

 As long as you are moving your body, it doesn’t matter what type of exercise you choose.
 However, it’s important to stick with other parts of treatment, like cognitive behavioral therapy (CBT).

-If you’re not sure where to start, most treatment centers have medical professionals that can help.
+If you’re not sure where to start, most treatment centers have medical professionals who can help.
 They can evaluate your physical health and recommend exercise routines for your specific needs.

 More holistic exercises, like yoga or gardening, often have additional benefits during addiction treatment.
 They can help you feel better physically, emotionally, or even spiritually.